Gilbert Khunwane

+He won a bronze medal in lightweight at the 1999 All-Africa Games.

 Khunwane won a bronze medal at the 2002 Commonwealth Games in Manchester.
 He carried the flag for his native country at the opening ceremony of the 2000 Summer Olympics in Sydney, Australia before retiring from the sport in 2005 to become a coach.
 He was Botswana national boxing team captain and assistant coach.

 He was appointed Vice President of the Botswana Boxing Association in February 2019.